tripolskypetr/ecg-line-webcomponent/README.md

 > ECG line canvas wrapped with webcomponent

 An easy-to-use web component which drawing an electrocardiogram on canvas.
-It also can be easy paired with [web bluetooth api](https://webbluetoothcg.github.io/web-bluetooth/#introduction-examples) to display heartrate from remote device in realtime (check `bang()` in callback)
+It also can be easy paired with [web bluetooth api](https://webbluetoothcg.github.io/web-bluetooth/#introduction-examples) to display heartrate from remote device in realtime (check `bang()` in callback, [instruction](https://github.com/tripolskypetr/ecg-line-webcomponent/issues/3))

 ![good solution](assets/img/good-solution.gif)